easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 <i>@equationdef {m_usable}</i>
 </center><br>

-The energy flow rate into the endurance energy store, indicated by the large orange arrow in Figure 4, is independent of bloodborne substances in the current release; however, this rate will be coupled to the nutrient substance concentrations in the blood in a future release. @equationref {F_endurance} shows the endurance fill rate, where *k<sub>endurance</sub>* is a constant and *N<sub>Total</sub>* is the sum of the normalized store deficits.
+The energy flow rate into the endurance energy store, indicated by the large orange arrow in @figureref {Fatigue}, is independent of bloodborne substances in the current release; however, this rate will be coupled to the nutrient substance concentrations in the blood in a future release. @equationref {F_endurance} shows the endurance fill rate, where *k<sub>endurance</sub>* is a constant and *N<sub>Total</sub>* is the sum of the normalized store deficits.

 <center>
 \f[ F_{Endurance} = k_{Endurance} * N_{Total} \f]